renovatebot/renovate/docs/usage/self-hosted-experimental.md

 Resolve and merge `globalExtends` presets before other global config, instead of after.

-## `RENOVATE_X_EXEC_GPID_HANDLE`

-If set, Renovate will terminate the whole process group of a terminated child process spawned by Renovate.

 ## `RENOVATE_X_GITLAB_AUTO_MERGEABLE_CHECK_ATTEMPS`

 If set to an positive integer, Renovate will use this as the number of attempts to check if a merge request on GitLab is mergeable before trying to automerge.